There are Loads of Places to Explore on a Day Trip from Brasov!

 Peles is often considered one of the most beautiful castles in Europe.
 It’s a new-Renaissance architecture style and holds lots of artwork inside.
 If you don’t want to rent a car you can easily reach the town of Sinaia by train from Brasov and then walk to the castle from there (takes approx. one hour).
 You can check the timetable at the train website – which has been upgraded and redesigned since we lived there and WOW is it better now.
 Go, Romania!

 Here’s an epic day trip of Peles Castle, Bran Castle, and Rasnov Fortress, and Brasov that leaves from Bucharest.
 We know it’s not Brasov, but if you are heading through the region from the capital, it may be an option for you and we wanted to include it.

 Piatra Craiului National Park

 Located to the south-west from Brasov, Piatra Craiului National Park is known for its stunning limestone ridges that are a signature backdrop in the Carpathian Mountains.
 The park is easy to get to by car since it’s only about 30 km from Brasov.
 If you wanted to take the train, the closest stop would be Zarnesti.
 You can check the train schedule at our favourite train website here.

 Once at Piatra Craiului, there are lots of things to do.
 From hiking, horseback riding, caving, and camping.
 The area is home to numerous species of birds, insects, plants, and larger wildlife.
-To experience all of this on a day trip, you could very easily hop on this highly-rated guided tour to make the most of your time at Piatra Craiului!
+You might consider a tour with a guide but you could very well do it on your own!

 And there you have it – some of the best day trips from Brasov.
 What do you think?
 Have you done any of these?
 As we’ve said, we only got to do a few and we’re dying to return in the nicer weather months to check out a bunch more!
 Tell us about your favourites if you end up on an adventure outside of Brasov.
 We’d love to hear it!